pomerium/pomerium/docs/enterprise/api.md

 ## Configure a New Route

-We suggest configuring the route for API access in the open-source Pomerium, so that breaking changes made via the API can still be resolved from the API:
+We suggest configuring the route for API access in the open-source Pomerium.
+That way changes made through the API that might break access to the console GUI will not break access to the API route.

 ```yaml
   - from: https://console-api.pomerium.localhost.io